 However, the study also found that some cattle were more likely to have problems than others.
 Continue reading

-To maintain profitability with rising feed grain prices, feedlots are required to consider alternatives to purchased grains.
+ith rising feed grain prices, feedlots are required to consider alternatives to purchased grains.
 Traditionally forages are avoided because of their higher fiber content and lower energy content which leads to lower feed conversion efficiency and increased manure production.
 The highly variable energy content of corn silage makes it challenging to maintain animal growth rate when cattle are fed higher forage diets.

 Research currently underway and funded by the National Check-off and Canada’s Beef Science Cluster is working to obtain Continue reading